RIPS25-Analog/3D-Random-Placement/README.md

 |   |   └── ...
 |   ├── <category_2>/                       # "toy_car"
 |   ├── ...
-|   └── distractors/                    # distractors will not be parsed with a label
+|   └── distractors/                    # "distractors" will not be parsed as a label
 ```